Functions

 Here’s how to define a function in Melodeon:

-def function_name(arg_1: type_1, arg_2: type_2, ..., arg_n: type_n) =
+def function_name(arg_1: type_1, arg_2: type_2, ..., arg_n: type_n) = expression

 Argument type annotations are mandatory, as explained in the section on type inference.
 The function body must be a single expression.